https://www.chefspencil.com

 • Add enough mayonnaise to make a smooth consistency.
 Monitor as you go, and remember that the mayonnaise will be the moisture, so balance it carefully, since the tendency to make it moist can end up making it runny

 • Season as you like.
-Salt & Pepper are the old standbys, and relish can be used as well.
-I don’t prefer relish, but it is a popular additive
+Salt and pepper are the old standbys, and relish can be used as well.
+I don’t prefer relish, but it is a popular additive.

 For some fun, shake it up a little and make some of the variations below, or just go hog wild and make your own